enriched-h/Django-CRM/README.md

  This project is licensed under the MIT License - see the LICENSE.md file for details.
 ### Acknowledgments

     The Django community for providing a robust web framework.
     Contributors to open source packages used in this project.
-    Inspiration from other CRM systems and best practices in the industry.

-    The Django community for providing a robust web framework.
-    Contributors to open source packages used in this project.